cannatag/ldap3/docs/manual/source/tutorial.rst

 To change the attributes of an object you must use the Modify operation.
 There are three kinds of modifications in LDAP: add, delete and replace.
-**Add** is used to add values to an attribute, and creates the attribute if it doesn't exist. **Delete** deletes values from an attribute and if no values are listed, or if all current values of the attribute are listed, the entire attribute is removed. **Replace** replaces all existing values of an attribute with some new values, creating the attribute if it did not already exist.
-A replace with no value will delete the entire attribute if it exists, and it is ignored if the attribute does not exist.
+**Add** is used to add values to an attribute, and creates the attribute if it doesn't exist. **Delete** deletes values from an attribute and if no values are listed, or if all current values are listed, the entire attribute is removed. **Replace** replaces all existing values of an attribute with some new values, creating the attribute if it don't already exist.
+A replace with no value will delete the entire attribute if it exists, and it is ignored if the attribute doesn't exist.

+The hard part in the Modify operation is that you can mix in a single operation the three kinds of modification for an entry with one or more attributes with one or more values!
+So the
+Modify Operation syntax is quite complex, you must provide a DN, a dictionary of attributes and for each attribute a list of modification

 ... work in progress ...